 - Any patient with symptoms of a viral upper respiratory tract disease is referred to testing via family physicians, irrespective of their age, any concomitant diseases, and whether or not they have health insurance.
 This includes those patients who are not registered in the lists of any of the family physicians.

-- Those individuals who arrive into Estonia from a COVID-19 risk country as their country of origin or as a transit country may have themselves tested for coronavirus at Tallinn Airport, in the Port of Tallinn, or at the border crossing point in Narva in order to be able to return to work sooner and reduce the required duration of the period in which they will be required to remain in self-isolation.
+- Anyone who arrives in Estonia from a COVID-19 risk country can get themselves tested for coronavirus at Tallinn Airport, the Port of Tallinn, or the border crossing points at Narva, Luhamaa, or Koidula in order to be able to return to work and cut down the duration of the period in which they will be required to remain in self-isolation.
 Anyone who arrives into Estonia by road or through the Port of Paldiski can book a testing time by contacting the public testing call centre on 678 0000 (Mon-Fri 9-17).
 Read more »

 - The work of testing patients before carrying out any special medical tests, procedures, surgeries, dental care procedures, etc, is organised if it is deemed to be necessary by the individual healthcare institution that is treating the patient.